MohanCR97/Udacity-Data_Scientist_Nanodegree/Stack_overflow_2017_survey_analysis/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using Stack Overflow data from 2017 to better understand:
+For this project, I was interested in using Stack Overflow data from 2017 to better understand:

 1. How active are developers on Stack Overflow?
 2. Is the developer’s salary related to their activity on Stack Overflow?